 Are you passionate about promoting intercultural understanding?
-A master’s degree in international education will put you on the right track.
+A master’s degree in International Education Management will put you on the right track.

 The term “international education” means different things to different people.
 When you explore master’s degrees in international education, you will find some that focus on education policy and others that focus on running education programs in the developing world.
 Still others focus on comparative and international education, a social science field in which students conduct research on the education systems of the world.